magicbio/magicbio.github.io/README.md

 Hi again, this is **Chase**.

 MBTI: ESTJ, Nationality: South Korea.
 And I like movies and traveling.
 Do you have any more questions?
-If not, I'll go back to **VLSI Wiki** story.

 To be honest, every time I sit down to write, a wave of apprehension hits me:
 > “What if my writing isn’t good enough?”